sidrahh12/Voting-System-DApp/README.md

 # Voting System DApp
-Welcome to our Decentralized Voting System DApp!
-This project is a secure, transparent, and efficient platform for voting, leveraging the capabilities of blockchain technology and modern web technologies.

 **Description:**
-This project is a decentralized application built with Solidity, HTML, CSS, and JavaScript.
+This Solidity dApp enables users to participate in a decentralized voting system, ensuring transparency and immutability of the voting process.
 It allows users to register and vote for their preferred candidates in a secure and transparent manner.
 The system displays registered candidates and the leading candidate based on the votes received.
+It's built on the Ethereum blockchain.
+This project is a decentralized application built with Solidity, HTML, CSS, and JavaScript.

 ## Smart Contract